 Tuning an electric hub motor is a relatively straightforward thing.
 The biggest obstacle to overcome is excessive heat build-up in the hub motor.

-While the motor coils are relatively robust up to 150°C or 180°C, the neodymium magnets are way more finicky in this regard.
-Depending on the quality and heat resistance of the neodymium magnets used, temporary loss of magnetisation can start at 80°C and permanent loss of magnetisation can start at 120°C.
+While the motor coils are relatively robust up to 150°C or 180°C, the neodymium magnets are way more delicate in this regard.
+Depending on the quality and heat resistance of the neodymium magnets used, temporary loss of magnetization can start at 80°C and permanent loss of magnetization can start at 120°C.

 Standard ball bearings have a maximum operating temperature of 120°C as well.

 Choose a hub motor with temperature sensor and use a Cycle Analyst v3 to prevent overheating.
 Touching the outer shell by hand will give you no idea how hot the stator already is!
 Even if the motor coils are simmering at 130°C, the outer shell is just a tiny bit too warm for comfort, to leave your hand on it for an extended time.

 If your hub motor is too hot to touch, chances are you just ‘cooked’ your neodymium magnets already and they permanently lost part of their magnetization.

 I usually set the Cycle Analyst to lower the power of the motor controller if the motor temperature reaches 120°C.

 Direct drive hub motors have a small air gap between stator (the motor coils) and the rotor (the magnet ring).
 This air gap prevents easy transfer of heat from the motor coils to reach the outer shell.

 To bridge this gap, liquid cooling of a hub motor is the most obvious solution.
 For a couple of years, the liquid of choice was ATF (automotive transmission oil).
 ATF got all the right property’s and additives to handle the job, but the stuff can make a real mess if you fill too much of it into a hub motor.
 You really don’t want any oil near your disk brake, as well.